 - Each night, after washing your feet (save time and do this quickly with a disposable cleansing cloth or antibacterial wipe), use a pedicure file—we like the ones from Microplane—on your heels.
 Use firm yet gentle pressure and stop if you feel any discomfort.

-- Next, apply a thin layer of a concentrated salicylic acid exfoliant to your heels and any other areas of your feet where dry skin is a problem.
+- Next, apply a thin layer of a salicylic acid serum to your heels and any other areas of your feet where dry skin is a problem.

 - Follow with generous application of a buttery rich body cream (which can double as a foot cream.)
-Massage it over the entire foot; even better if you have someone to do this for you!
+Massage it over the entire foot; even better if you have someone to do this for you.

 - If heels are severely cracked, apply a soft gauze pad and secure it with first aid tape, and then put on a pair of cotton socks before getting into bed.
 This keeps the products you applied in contact with the dry heels throughout the night, which means better results.

 The next morning, your heels should look and feel remarkably better—but you may need to follow this routine for several nights if your heels are very dry.
 Be patient, we promise the results are worth the few extra minutes each night.

 Once your dry, cracked heels are under control, you can do the routine a couple nights per week, or as needed.
-But don’t forget to regularly tend to your heels with an emollient daily moisturizer, or the problem will steadily worsen all over again.
+But don’t forget to regularly tend to your heels with an emollient, daily moisturizer (AKA foot lotion), or the problem will steadily worsen all over again.